32.3 - Using the WHERE Clause

 Launch and run the SAS program, and review the output to convince yourself that the records have been selected as described.

 We saw two types of operators used in the above program, the comparison (=) and the logical (and).
 Besides these common ones, another type that could be very useful in your programming is called a conditional operator.
-You may know some of them already, like IN, CONTAINS and MISSING.
+You may know some of them already, like IN, CONTAINS, and MISSING.
 You can find the complete list of operators in the SAS documentation.
-Next, let’s look at a couple of examples on this using BETWEEN AND and LIKE.
+Next, let’s look at a couple of examples of this using BETWEEN AND and LIKE.

 BETWEEN value-1 AND value-2